How do you feel about pre-market approval (PMA) for Class III medical devices?

 Take a risk-based approach to regulations and value predicates.

-“There are a lot of reasons why people and companies are very reluctant to consider developing a Class III OMA device.” - Mike
+“There are a lot of reasons why people and companies are very reluctant to consider developing a Class III PMA device.” - Mike Drues

 Announcer: Welcome to the Global Medical Device Podcast, where today's brightest minds in the medical device industry go to get their most useful and actionable insider knowledge, direct from some of the world's leading medical device experts and companies.